Shelob9/react-wordpress-testing/content/testing-background.md

 metaDescription: "desc"
 ---

-## Does My Code Work?

-How would I know?
-Tests, that's how.

-Before we begin, I'll look at the different types of tests.
 Before getting into the specifics of how to write JavaScript tests, it's helpful to know the categories of tests.
-Seperating them by questions they answer helps you know why you should write that type of test, or not.

-None of these types of tests are better or worse than the other.
-Each one has strengths and weakness and alone can not prove your application works.
+No type of test is better than the other.
+Nor can any single type of test answer the main question we need to ask:

+> Does my code work?

+- Does function or method work in isolation?
+- Do components connect toghether as expected?
+- Does a feature work as expected when used the way a user uses it?

+For each of these questions, you should have a test that proves the answer is yes.
+Each of these types of questions is answered with a different type of test.
+The distinction between test types is blurry.
+That's fine, I find that asking these questions helps me sort out what kinds of tests I need.
 Knowing how to use them toghether to fully cover your app is more important than learning the specifics of how to write the tests.

 ## Types Of Tests